Y'know things that are all the rage? Blogs. Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

 Billions of tonnes of food going to waste?
 Sounds like a supermarket’s dream.
 So why the long faces guys?

 - · 80 words (eats up less than a minute)

 I’ve seen parent and child spaces, disabled spaces and taxi spaces outside supermarkets but is this one a shade too far?

 - [1 comment] · 244 words (laps up about 2 mins)

 Manufacturers of toasters take heed: would it hurt to do a little more research before releasing your products?

-- · 52 words (vacuums up less than a minute)
+- · 52 words (devours less than a minute)